 Hi there, friends!
 I hope all of you are staying cool this summer.
-Today I’m joining the Thrifty Style Team and sharing my DIY Garden GROW Letters that I made a few years ago.
+Today I'm sharing my DIY Garden GROW Letters that I made a few years ago.

 Yep!
 That's right!
 It's taken me 3 years to get around to sharing how I made these letters that spell out the word GROW.
 The photo above was taken this morning and as you can see, the letters are still hanging on the wooden fence and look almost as good as new.